 While originally crafted for beginners and light lifters, the Safety Squat Bar has become a staple in all types of lifters’ routines.
 This bar features a padded area that sits on your neck and provides easy to hold handles which can reduce shoulder pain during your squat.

-Of all the other types of barbells used for squatting, it forces the bar higher on your neck, which then forces more of the weight on your quads while taking stress off of your lower back.
-Many lifters use the Safety Squat Bar in conjunction with regular low-bar squats in order to activate different muscles and improve their lifts.
+Of all the other types of barbells, it forces the bar higher on your neck, which then forces more of the weight on your quads while taking stress off of your lower back.
+Many lifters use the Safety Squat Bar in conjunction with regular low-bar squats in order to activate different muscles and improve how much they squat for reps.

 The Safety Squat Bar is heavier than standard barbells clocking in at 60 lbs.
 They’ll also cost you around $300 to $400.